sproutsocial/seeds-packets/README.md

 - `yarn docs-publish` - Build packages and docs, then publish it to **your fork’s** Github Pages
   - If you run `yarn docs-publish -o upstream` locally, you can publish the docs to **production** Github Pages if you have an `upstream` remote set in git.

+### Creating a New Package

+SEEDS comes with a generator to scaffold a new package.

+- `yarn create-package` - Run a wizard to scaffold out a new package.
+- `yarn docs-serve` - Build packages, docs, and runs a hot-reload server.

+Your new package files can be found in `packages/seeds-<packageName>`.
+In addition, an example component for the docs can be found in `packages/seeds-docs/components/examples/seeds-<packageName>`.

 ### Publishing Package Updates to npm

 - Put your PR changes in